Kara Lubin was a Special Education Specialist for the Corona-Norco Unified School District from 1991 through 2010 teaching elementary age children.

 The 100 Mile Club® spent its first 9 years only in Kara’s classroom with her students.
 Before long she had 200 kids at her school site running and her home living room became central headquarters!
 Soon after word spread and in 2007 The 100 Mile Club® became a 501(c)(3) non-profit organization.
 At the same time, teachers and administrators at other schools became aware of The 100 Mile Club® and began calling and inquiring about implementing the program at their schools.
 Little by little, schools accepted the challenge of The 100 Mile Club®.

-Today, she has over 30,000 students at nearly 200 schools in California and in several other states running and sharing the philosophies and ideals encouraged through The 100 Mile Club®.
+Today, she has thousands of students at nearly 1,000 schools in all 50 states running and sharing the philosophies and ideals encouraged through The 100 Mile Club®.
 Kara remains involved in every aspect of her 100 Mile Club and is thrilled when schools, parents, students, and their teachers join up and accept the challenge of even trying to run or walk 100 miles at school.

 Kara reflects, “Some individuals finish their 100 miles, some go far beyond 100 miles, and some students don’t quite get there.
 All of these individuals have one thing in common: They all give their personal best during this process, and they learn what their personal best looks (and feels) like.”